-Bachmann's latest HO scale vehicles include a 1950-60s era truck with two piggyback trailers decorated with railroad road names.
-They include Southern Pacific, Santa Fe, Canadian Pacific, and Boston & Maine.
+Bachmann's latest HO scale vehicles include a 1950-60s era truck with two piggyback trailers decorated with railroad road

 Also new from Bachmann is code 100 HO scale nickel-silver flex track.
 The track comes in 36" sections and features black ABS molded low-profile wood-grain ties with tie plates and spike heads.
 The track is available in boxes of 25 sections (total 75 feet) at an MSRP of \$199.00.

-Bowser (bowsertrains.com) is scheduled to release three new body types in its ready-to-run Executive series in January.
+Bowser (bowsertrains.com) is scheduled to release three new body types in its ready-to-run include circle keystone logos as shown here as well as plain and shadow keystones.

+Executive series in January.
 They include a Pennsylvania Railroad class K11 stock car with either a brown roof, or as shown here with a silver roof.